New look, new health care provider and newly cut ribbon at the Copenhagen Health Center

 COPENHAGEN — After two years with no health center, the ribbon has been cut and the newly renovated Copenhagen Health Center is officially open for business.

-A small opening ceremony was held at the Route 12 center on Tuesday afternoon.
+A small opening ceremony was held at the Route 12 center Tuesday afternoon.

-Prior to her return, she was working in family practice in South Carolina after receiving her Master of Nursing, Family Nurse Practitioner degree from the University of South Carolina in Columbia, in May 2018.
+Prior to her return, she was working in family practice in South Carolina after receiving her master’s degree in nursing, family nurse practitioner, from the University of South Carolina in May 2018.
 She was working as a registered nurse for five years prior to her advanced schooling.

 “There’s just something about home and every time I’d come to visit I would just be reminded how much I love it here,” Ms. Emery said about her decision to return.
 “I really like the small-town community feel of this.”